stefanofa/awesome/TOPICS.md

 *   [ClickHouse/ClickHouse](https://github.com/ClickHouse/ClickHouse) - ClickHouse® is a real-time analytics database management system

+*   [QwikDev/partytown](https://github.com/QwikDev/partytown) - Relocate resource intensive third-party scripts off of the main thread and into a web worker. 🎉

+*   [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog provides open-source web & product analytics, session recording, feature flagging and A/B testing that you can self-host.
+Get started - free.

 ## deployment-automation

 *   [stormkit-io/app-stormkit-io](https://github.com/stormkit-io/app-stormkit-io) - Stormkit is an all in one solution for Full Stack Javascript applications.